We’ve got you covered during COVID-19. | View our COVID-19 Protocols.

-Our office is equipped with the latest dental technology.
-We are now a Digital Impression Practice!
-We are the proud owners of an iTero® Scanner Technology!
-We Make a Great First Impression!
+Our office is equipped with the latest digital technology.
 The iTero Element Scanner is a state-of-the-art digital impression system that eliminates the need for messy putty in your mouth.
 With our iTero Element Scanner, we can digitally capture a detailed 3D model of your teeth and gums.
-Not only is this process far more comfortable than the old putty based impressions, but it is faster and can offer a superior clinical endpoint.
+Not only is this process far more comfortable than the old putty-based impressions, but it is faster and can offer a superior clinical experience.

 - No goop or gag to worry about

 - Ideal for Invisalign® clear aligners and retainers